 The summer has ended and there’s a bite in the air.
 In a few months we’ll all be itching for warm weather again.
 But how affordable is the Caribbean?
+Do you want a trip to Cayman Islands?
 Is it possible to escape the winter chill and still not break the bank?
 Below we’ve listed five affordable Caribbean options for even the most economically challenged traveler.

 Affordable options abound in Puerto Rico.
 Dine at a Kioskos (street stands) and enjoy the local specialties.
 Try some pionono (stuffed plantains), experience the culture, and save some money.
 Take in some free activities that will keep you entertained, such as wandering the streets in Old San Juan.
 The narrow cobblestone lanes are perfect for walking.
 Check out the crafts from a local sidewalk artist or visit a boutique shop nearby.
 Alternatively, head out of San Juan and stay at a budget hotel near El Yunque National Forest.
 You’ll escape the crowded city, and the hotels and restaurants are even more affordable.

 The US Virgin Islands are most famous for their beaches.
 The white sand and blue waters are postcard perfect.
 To experience this paradise with a high price tag, consider renting a condo.
 Split the accommodation with friends and make it a group retreat.
 Cook your own meals, divide the excursions, and everybody will save money.
 Don’t miss the opportunity to take a snorkeling trip, a truly unique experience in the US Virgin Islands.